wooilahn/Graduate-Projects/Readme.md

 7. A system will be needed to alert people because they will often miss the posting about the menu they want.
 (P8, P20) [LOW]
     Solution) Set up a restaurant or keyword that you want and make a system that notifies you when a post or chat is posted.

-8. When paying for delivery, there is no function to do 1/n in the app in advance.
+8. When paying for delivery, there is no feature to do 1/n in the app in advance.
 (P9, P15, P22) [LOW]
-    Solution) Create a system that the person who are in charge of paying should press the button ‘finished spliting bill’ for ordering.
+    Solution) Create a system that the person responsible for the order should press the button ‘completed spliting bill’ for ordering.

 9. Users who had trouble in the past may be matched.
 It would be better to provide a blocking feature.
 (P11, P23) [HIGH]
-    Solution) Apart from report/rating, make sure that the room which the user is in is not shown to the person who is blocked from the user.
+    Solution) Apart from report/rating system, We will ensure that postings that the user's blacklists are participating in are not displayed to that user.

 10. The lack of detailed information on the restaurant might cause the order failure(meaning unsavory food).
 (P12, P25) [MEDIUM]
-    Solution) Provides a review of restaurants along with an evaluation function for mealmate.
+    Solution) Ask a review of restaurants along with an evaluation function for the mealmates, and provide this information for the users.

-11. It is too difficult to cover non-manner users with quantitative rating scores only (P13) [MEDIUM]
+11. It is too difficult to find the trolls with quantitative rating scores only (P13) [MEDIUM]
-    Solution) When evaluating a mealmate, write down a simple reason so that qualitative evaluation can be carried out as well.
+    Solution) When evaluating the mealmates, write down a simple reason so that qualitative evaluation can be evaluated as well.

-12. It's hard to find postings for the menu you want.
+12. It's hard to find the postings for the menu we want.
 (P.14 P16) [MEDIUM]
-    Solution) Add a function to filter posts by food or by food classification (Korean, Western, Chinese).
+    Solution) Add a feature to filter posts by food or by food classification (Korean, Western, Chinese) in the system.

 13. It is hard to meet mealmates who became close by ordering and chatting together.
 (P17, P18) [MEDIUM]
-    Solution) Add ‘add friend’ feature in the system.
+    Solution) Add a ‘add friend’ feature in the system.

 ## Conclusion
 So far, we developed a prototype that simply shows how our system works in big step.
 We’ve found several problems as stated above.
 Most of the problems are about features that has to be added in further development or lack of intimacy in meeting unfamiliar people.
 The standard we used on classifying problems is “Does that problem affects on social interaction?”.
 Considering our indication on each problem, we will preferentially work on high level problems meaning that it should be fixed right away as it lowers efficiency of the whole system.
 If possible we would like to work on medium and low problems also.